Notice some rough edges in this essay? It’s a rough draft, but I’m open by default. Expect to see edits soon.

 I’ve been thinking a lot about how I make decisions.
-I run a fast growing team that is iterating on a product that’s gaining users faster than you can count.
+Our team is quickly growing while iterating on a product that’s gaining users faster than you can count.
 Solid decision making skills are handy.
 Today I want to talk about the framework that I use the most: easy and effective leverage.

 I’m often approached by people on other teams asking about how we can make some idea happen.
 We do a lot with only a few people at work.
 It’s important to find a simple and easy solution to most of these one off requests.
 Difficulty can’t be our only metric for a match though, we also need our solution to be effective.
 I find that for most problems, there is some distinguishable bar for effectiveness.
 Once a solution passes that bar, finding a more effective solution isn’t worth it.